codemismatch/rubylearning/content/pages/tutorials/mutable-and-immutable-objects.md

 - [ ] Demonstrate how two arrays referencing the same object both mutate after `<<`.
 - [ ] Freeze a string and rescue the `FrozenError` raised when attempting to append to it.
-- [ ] Explain why symbol keys in hashes don’t need cloning—they’re immutable.
+- [ ] Explain why symbol keys in hashes don't need cloning--they're immutable.
 - [ ] Use `dup` to copy a mutable object before modifying it.

 Next: continue into Flow Control & Collections, now mindful of which objects mutate in place.